Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: results and discussion

-Fermi contact interaction and hence the overall hyperfine magnetic field is often un\-der\-es\-ti\-ma\-ted \cite{Novak2010} by DFT calculations, especially for nuclei of magnetic atoms, i.e., atoms possessing appreciable magnetic moments.
-This shortcoming is predominately due to an inadequate description of the exchange polarization of core s electrons by the on-site 3d electrons, leading to lower values of the Fermi contact term for core s electrons, $B^\mathrm{core}_\mathrm{Fermi}$ by tens of percent\cite{Blugel1987}.
-In the case of austenite \nmg, the hyperfine field $B^\mathrm{core}_\mathrm{Fermi}$ at \mn nuclei is calculated as \qty{-47.2}{T} (the minus sign denotes the antiparallel orientation of the field with respect to the magnetic moment of the Mn atom).
-The calculated contribution of 4s-electrons to the Fermi contact field, $B^\mathrm{4s}_\mathrm{Fermi}$, is here \qty{31.8}{T}, and orbital and dipolar contributions are small, $B_\mathrm{orb}\!+\!B_\mathrm{orb}\!=\,$\qty{0.25}{T}.
-In NMR experiments\cite{Belesi2015}, the resonance frequency of \mn nuclei was found to be $\sim\qty{305}{MHz}$ at low temperatures, which corresponds to a hyperfine field of \qty{28.8}{T}.
-Thus, we can estimate that the calculated $B^\mathrm{core}_\mathrm{Fermi}$ is underestimated by about \qty{30}{\%} compared to the experiment.
-Despite this significant discrepancy, the calculated hyperfine fields can still be used for the interpretation of NMR experiments, as we will rather observe their trends (relative increase/decrease).
-In the analysis below, we shall thus take into account not so much the magnitude of the frequency shift but also the sign of the shift and the number of expected spectral lines.
+DFT calculations underestimate $B_\mathrm{hf}$ for magnetic atoms due to inadequate treatment of core-valence exchange polarization; calculated $B^\mathrm{core}_\mathrm{Fermi}$ is typically lower by tens of percent.\cite{Novak2010,Blugel1987} In austenite \nmg, the calculated hyperfine field $B^\mathrm{core}_\mathrm{Fermi}$ = \qty{-47.2}{T} (minus sign denotes the antiparallel orientation with respect to the magnetic moment of Mn atom), $B^\mathrm{4s}_\mathrm{Fermi}$=\qty{31.8}{T}, and $B_\mathrm{orb}\!+\!B_\mathrm{orb}\!=\,$\qty{0.25}{T}.
+In NMR experiments\cite{Belesi2015}, the \mn resonance near $\qty{305}{MHz}$ at low temperatures corresponds to $B_\mathrm{hf}$ =\qty{28.8}{T}, resulting in $B^\mathrm{core}_\mathrm{Fermi} \sim \qty{-60.9}{T}$, which is underestimated by approximately \qty{23}{\%} in calculations.
+Despite this, the calculated fields remain useful for interpreting NMR trends--in particular relative shifts, their signs, and the number of expected spectral lines--which is utilized in the analysis below.